 DNREC Public Affairs

-Sponsored by the Delaware Department of Natural Resources and Environmental Control, the cleanup spans the First State’s 97-mile eastern coastline and includes river and ocean shorelines as well as wetland and watershed areas.
-This year, more than 45 sites in New Castle, Kent, and Sussex counties are targeted.
+The annual coastal cleanup is sponsored by the Delaware Department of Natural Resources and Environmental Control.
+It spans the First State’s eastern coastline and includes river and ocean shorelines as well as wetland and watershed areas.

 More than two dozen Coastal Cleanup sites are part of Delaware’s Bayshore, which encompasses the central part of the state’s shoreline east of Route 1, from New Castle and Delaware City in southern New Castle County to the Lewes/Cape Henlopen area of Sussex County.
 This unique region, with its quiet bay beaches, marshes, forests, wildlife areas and agricultural/residential lands, is the focus of the Delaware Bayshore Initiative, a landscape approach to conserving wildlife habitat, enhancing low-impact recreational opportunities and building strong communities through environmentally compatible economic development.